 Tiffany Cheney — Foul Play

-Steven Dwyer and Mark Zanardo — Close Encounters of the Hairy Kind
+Steven Dwyer & Mark Zanardo — Close Encounters of the Hairy Kind

 Sam Johnson — Lenore Nevermore